 An Overlooked Danger

-Madix had always had moles on her body, and the 34-year-old says that for the most part, she never really thought anything of them.
+Madix had always had moles on her body, and explains that for the most part, she never really thought anything of them.
 But one spot, a mole on her chest that seemed particularly dark, turned out to be something worth paying attention to.

 “I had noticed it a handful of years before getting to the doctor,” Madix says.
 “Then I sometimes got DMs from fans saying that they had noticed it, or that they were a dermatologist and it worried them.
 When I finally got health insurance and could afford it, I went to the dermatologist and asked about it.”